rossant/galry/docs/manual.md

 independent particles, defined at any time by a position, a velocity, and a color.
 To achieve the highest performance possible, we want to execute this system on the GPU.
 It means that vertex shaders are responsible for updating the position of the particles at any time.
-So the template could
+So the visual could
 contain:

   * an *attribute variable* with the *initial position* of each particle,